MichalLytek/type-graphql/docs/faq.md

 ### When should I use the `() => [ItemType]` syntax?

-We should use the `[ItemType]` syntax every time our field type is an array or a return array from a query or mutation.
+We should use the `[ItemType]` syntax every time our field type is an array or the return array from a query or mutation.

 Even though we can technically omit the array notation (when the base type is not `Promise`) and only provide the type of array item (e.g. `@Field(() => ItemType) field: ItemType[]`) - it's better to be consistent with other annotations by explicitly defining the type.